chlorm/kratos/README.md

 * A shell with support for BASH style arrays (i.e. BASH, KSH, PDKSH, ZSH)
 * git v2
-* systemd (Might be able to also partially support OSX, however supporting sysvinit systemd would require root access)
+* systemd (Might be able to also partially support OSX, however supporting sysvinit like service managers would require root access)
 * Assumes /usr/bin/env exists and is configured correctly

 ### Design Goals